“Hahaha, damn! This guy really does go up and doesn’t stop. Y’all keeping up with ‘em?”

 Just as she said that, the close-up of the besshu’s ventral area began to move.
 More accurately, Diode had the acute sense that there was a sign—not much more than a feeling—that its posture had changed.

 They quickly put the rotating crossarm into action and swung the net over the besshu’s head, even though they knew the odds of it working were slim.
-Their approach didn’t have the necessary precision—not that they had sucessfully managed that even once to begin with.
+Their approach didn’t have the necessary precision—not that they had even once successfully managed it to begin with.
 And at this point, they were aware covering its head would trigger its next move.

 Terra screamed.
 “Argh!
 Why do you have to be so... so contrarian!”